On this page

 }

-In React DevTools Components panel, find the component using the hook — its state shows the hook's state values directly.
+In the React DevTools Components panel, find the component using the hook.
+Its state shows the hook's state values directly.

 Common React Errors Quick Reference